LivePersonInc/node-agent-sdk/examples/README.md

 Pre-requisites:
 - A LivePerson Account with Messaging & Social Messaging
+- A LivePerson Account with Feature "Sent_Consumer_Message_Metadata" enabled
 - A user with Agent permissions

 To run the [social bot example](https://github.com/LivePersonInc/node-agent-sdk/tree/master/examples/social-bot)